nulib/dc-api-v2/docs/docs/index.md

 ## OpenSearch

 We use [OpenSearch](https://opensearch.org) to provide the search functionality behind our API.
-One of the key advantages of using a tool like OpenSearch is the ability to perform advanced searches using tokenization, custom queries, and aggregations.
+One of the key advantages of using a tool like OpenSearch is the scope to perform advanced searches using tokenization, custom queries, and aggregations.
 Tokenization allows for the search engine to break down text into smaller units, or tokens, for more precise searching.
 This allows users to search for specific words or phrases within the digital collections.
 Custom queries allow users to create more complex searches using Boolean operators and other advanced search features.
-Aggregations provide the ability to group results by specific fields, such as by creator or subject, allowing users to quickly filter and analyze large sets of data.
+Aggregations provide the scope to group results by specific fields, such as by creator or subject, allowing users to quickly filter and analyze large sets of data.
 With range queries, users can perform searches based on specific numerical or date ranges, such as finding all resources that were created between two specific dates.
 This is particularly useful when searching large datasets.
 See the [OpenSearch documentation](https://opensearch.org/docs/latest/) for more information about using OpenSearch's many features.

 ### Example